exoplatform/exo-documentation/docs/Administration.rst

-If the permission has no value defined in the interface, users in the groups defined by the property :ref:`exo.social.spaces.administrators <SpacesAdministration>` in :ref:`exo.properties file <Configuration.eXoConfiguration>` is allowed to manage spaces.
+If the permission has no value defined in the interface, users in the groups defined by the property :ref:`exo.social.spaces.administrators <SpacesAdministration>` in :ref:`exo.properties file <Configuration.eXoConfiguration>` are allowed to manage spaces.

 .. warning:: When the Manage spaces permission is defined both through the interface and
              by configuration, the value in the interface takes precedence.